Tigress of King River: Production and reception

-Tigress of King River is the final work of Bhandit Rittakol a veteran filmmaker who made many hits in the 1980s and 1990s.
+Tigress of King River is the final work of veteran filmmaker Bhandit Rittakol with a prolific career in the 1980s and 1990s.
 This is Rittakol's first adventure thriller and special effects film.
 Of the works that are mostly comedic genre.
 Due to the change in film production, the response was not good.
 It is considered a lesser-known work of Rittakol.

 Although the story takes place at the King River, but it was filmed on the Songalia River.